Practical reference

 9

-Activators: well-lit showcase areas, clear intention cues
+Activation: well-lit showcase areas and clear intention cues

-Cures: balance heat and pace to prevent burnout
+Remedy: balance heat and pace to prevent burnout

 Apply this on your real layout